trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    Now we have two entries in our sequence, and we're ready to move on to our for loop.

 1. Continue pressing `Enter` and watching the variable output.
-You should notice that `i` stops at 9 (as the for loop terminates at `i < n`) and that the final series is:
+You should notice that `i` stops at 9 (as the loop terminates at `i < n`) and that the final series is:

    ```
    [1,1,2,3,5,8,13,21,34,55]